ksocks/BoardInTheHouse/README.md

 ## Description

-I was bored in the house
+    I was bored in the house.
-In the house bored
+    In the house bored.
-wrote a whiteboard that's remote since we're all in the house bored
+    wrote a whiteboard that's remote
+    since we're all in the house bored
     Board in the house
     Board in the house
     Board!

 This is a collaborative multi-user vector-graphics whiteboard built with web sockets on top of fabricJS, designed for in-class use, remote problem solving sessions, and zoom office hours.

 ## Features